 Taking a look at the pros and cons, it’s quite evident that Web Data Connectors aren’t as reliable as desired by the organizations using them.

-Checklist to choose the best Power BI to OBIEE Connector
+Explore the Power BI to OBIEE Connectors

 Subscribe to BI Connector